mpmdean/pymcaspec/README.md

 This is dependent on the PyMca package https://github.com/vasole/pymca

-See the notebook for examples
+See the notebooks in the examples folder for how this works.

 # Installation
 ```